 Did you know?

-Forty-eight rabid bats have been found so far in Los Angeles County in 2024.
+Twenty rabid bats have been found so far in Los Angeles County in 2025.
 Every year rabid bats are found here, and some of them are found indoors.
 Read all about rabies in LA County.

 When was rabies first detected in LA County?